lapps/lapps.github.io/Security.md

 ### Generate a Certificate Signing Request (CSR)

-This step is optional if you already have a security certificate for you server (and if you serve anything over https you do).
+This step is optional if you already have a security certificate for you server.
+However, if your certificate is self-signed you should generate a new certificate for use with Tomcat that can be signed by the LAPPS Certificate Authority (LAPPSCA).

-This step is only needed if your server does not already have a security certificate, or if you want your Tomcat instance to use a separate certificate.
-If you already have a security certificate skip this step and move directly to the *Installing the Certificate* step.
+If you already have a (non-self-signed) security certificate that you would like to use skip this step and move directly to the *Installing the Certificate* step below.

 ```bash
 keytool -certreq -keyalg RSA -alias tomcat -file server-name.csr -keystore /path/to/keystore